Kaniska5/ai-quiz-app/README.md

 - History is stored in the browser only — no cross-device sync
 - Groq's free tier has rate limits; heavy usage may hit them temporarily
 - No offline support — question generation needs an internet connection
-- localStorage can hold roughly 500+ attempts before hitting size limits
+- LocalStorage can hold roughly 500+ attempts before hitting size limits